-Donovan is a third-year PhD student as of early 2025, working in the field of quantum machine learning (QML), which sits at the intersection of quantum computing and machine learning.
-He is particularly interested in applying QML to astrophysical and astronomical datasets, exploring tasks such as classification, clustering, and anomaly detection of celestial objects.
+Donovan is a NITheCS Postdoctoral Fellow working in the field of quantum machine learning (QML), which sits at the intersection of quantum computing and machine learning.
+His research interests include the application of quantum machine learning to tasks such as classification, clustering, and anomaly detection, particularly in the context of astrophysical and astronomical datasets.
+He also has a strong interest in theoretical quantum machine learning.

 He began his physics journey in 2017 at the University of Pretoria (Tuks), where he majored in physics and minored in mathematics and radio astronomy.
 During his Honours year, he was introduced to quantum computing and completed an introductory project on Grover’s algorithm, which sparked his interest in quantum technology and led him to pursue postgraduate studies in the field.